 The Height of Style

-Style preferences also influence the height of a couch.
+Style preferences also influence the height of a couch, or the sofa seat height.
 For instance, in modern spaces, the sleek designs and simple lines of low profile sofas fit best.
 To create an illusion of space in smaller rooms, consider contemporary, 33- to 34-inch-tall couches.
 Sectionals and deep couches are often paired with lower backs to visually balance the otherwise large pieces.
 Alternately, traditional or classic sofas are meant to grab attention and dominate the room's landscape.
 Often, they have high backs paired with open bases to increase visual space.

 Existing Decor & Scale